Hanson-Sun/music-esolang/README.md

 - `~`: pops one item off the stack and pushes result after bitwise not

 Stack manipulation:
-- `push` (maybe this should be built in to not require an explicit operation):
 - `pop`: pops the top of the stack
 - `dup` (.): duplicates the top of the stack
 - `dup.` (,): duplicates the second item on the stack